-Douglas A. Rediker is the Executive Chairman of International Capital Strategies, which he founded in 2012.
+Douglas A. Rediker is the Chairman of International Capital Strategies, which he founded in 2012.
 He is a Non-Resident Senior Fellow at the Brookings Institution, having previously been a visiting fellow at the Peterson Institute for International Economics.
 Rediker represented the United States on the Executive Board of the International Monetary Fund (IMF) from 2010 to 2012.
-He is a member of the World Economic Forum (WEF) Global Future Council on Global Economics, having previously served as the Chairman/Vice Chairman of the WEF Geopolitics and Geoeconomics Global Agenda Councils.
+He is a member of the World Economic Forum (WEF) Global Future Council on Geopolitics, having previously served as the Chairman/Vice Chairman of the WEF Geopolitics and Geoeconomics Global Agenda Councils.
 He has moderated and participated in panels at WEF events in Davos on capital markets, the international monetary system, emerging markets, and global governance issues.

 In 2007, he returned to the United States after living and working for over 16 years in Europe, where he served as a senior investment banker and private equity investor for some of the world's leading financial institutions.
 As head of Eastern Europe, Middle East and Africa Investment Banking, Rediker's experience includes working closely with governments, central banks, and the private sector as a group head, relationship manager, and team leader on privatizations, mergers and acquisitions, and debt and equity capital markets transactions.
-He served on the board of directors and audit committee of international companies with combined annual revenues over $4 billion.
+He served on the board of directors of several international companies with combined annual revenues over $5 billion.

 Rediker has testified before the US Congress on subjects such as the role of the IMF, foreign policy implications of the economic crisis, and the threats and opportunities posed by sovereign wealth funds and state capitalism.
 He is coeditor of the e-book What's Next: Essays on the Geopolitics That Matter (Portfolio/Penguin, 2012).
 He has published opinion pieces in the Financial Times, New York Times, Foreign Policy, New Republic, Wall Street Journal, Forbes, Fortune, Globalist, European Affairs, and National Interest and has appeared on a regular basis on the BBC, CNN, CNBC, and PBS.
 He was named an "Emerging Markets Superstar" by Global Finance Magazine and has received both the "EEMEA Equity" and "M&A Deals of the Year" by the International Financing Review.
 He began his career as an attorney at Skadden Arps in Washington, DC and New York.
 He also served as Senior Fellow at the New America Foundation and director of the Global Strategic Finance Initiative, which he cofounded.
 He is a member of the US Council on Foreign Relations.